samharp/kotlin-web-site/docs/topics/opt-in-requirements.md

 If a library author marks a declaration from their library's API as _[requiring opt-in](#require-opt-in-to-use-api)_, you must give explicit consent before you can use it in your code.
 There are several ways to opt in.
-We recommend that you choose the way that best suits your situation.
+We recommend choosing the approach that best suits your situation.

 ### Opt in locally

 To opt in to a specific API element when you use it in your code, use the `@OptIn` annotation with a reference to the API element.
-For example, let's say that you want to use the `DateProvider` class, which requires an opt-in:
+For example, suppose you want to use the `DateProvider` class, which requires an opt-in:

 ```kotlin
 // Library code